 In the right hands, Google Ads is a fantastic way to drive targeted traffic to your website and start filling your sales funnel.
 But if you get it wrong, Google Ads can end up costing you a fortune for little or no reward.
-Give yourself the best chance of running a profitable Google Ads campaign by understanding how Google Ads works and learning the strategies that will maximise the return on your advertising investment.
-Below you'll find some of my best Google Ads content and guides, based on over 15 years of experience.
+Give yourself the best chance of running a profitable Google Ads PPC campaign by understanding how Google Ads works and learning the strategies that will maximise the return on your advertising investment.
+Below you'll find some of my best Google Ads content and guides, as well as a selection of PPC case studies.

 Learn how to set up your first Google Ads campaign properly so as it actually gets you results.
 This step-by-step online course uses video demonstrations and downloadable worksheets to guide you through each step.